sabinapakuwal/c-project/README.md

 # C Project

-## C Projects of Class 12 by Sabina Pakuwal
+## C Projects of Class 12 by Sabina Pakuwal.

+ Introduction:
+             C is a programming language developed at AT and Bell Labroratories of the USA in the 1970s.
+It was designed and developed by Dennis M.Ritchie.
+It stands between high-level language and low-level language so, it is also known as middle-level language.

+ Here are 19 program of c which I have done as my project work.

  ### 1. WAP to print asterisk